- Title: Austin Powers in Goldmember

 Felicity is a feminine Austin, with a “woman” symbol necklace and who’s wearing a crushed velvet outfit when they meet.
 She’s American, and works for the CIA, but is still very much the swinging spy.
 She even admits she became a spy because of her admiration for Austin.

 The film then slows down quite a bit, as Austin begins to fall for Felicity, but does nothing because of his missing mojo.
-There’s a long sequence of Austin being the fashion photographer and taking pictures of Felicity, and their falling for each other, but being unable to act on their feelings.
+There’s a long sequence of Austin being the fashion photographer and taking pictures of Felicity and their falling for each other, but being unable to act on their feelings.
 Felicity then, well, um, “shags” Fat Bastard, to get close enough to plant a homing beacon on him.
 In a round about way, this leads to Austin and Felicity finding Dr. Evil’s hidden island volcano liar.
-Felicity and Austin go there, but eventually end up on the moon.
+Felicity and Austin go there, but eventually, end up on the moon.
 Because this time around Dr. Evil’s plan is to use a giant laser on the moon to destroy cities on Earth, thus making the moon a “Death Star” (and a string of references to Star Wars, and the Bond film, Moonraker).
 Scott Evil also travels back in time and pokes fun at his father who keeps making future cultural references that no one around him gets.

 And Dr. Evil and Frau Farbissia end up having an affair.

 A little extra time travel is used in the climax on the moon.
 But overall, the plot is a bit overly complicated and too many references are thrown in that don’t really add to the film.
-There is some verbal wordplay and innuendo, but somehow the second helping of Austin Powers just seems like the same old thing.
+There are some verbal wordplay and innuendo, but somehow the second helping of Austin Powers just seems like the same old thing.
 I missed Mimi Rogers and Elizabeth Hurley very much, and Heather Graham seemed like a poor substitute (not really the actress’s fault).
 I wasn’t overly impressed with Mini-Me who seemed a cruel joke played out far too long, and the plot of this film seems to meander a bit too much.

 However, there were points that worked.
 Mike Myers still does a very sympathetic Austin.
 Michael York does a brilliant job as Basil Exposition.
-At the end, Myers, as Fat Bastard, delivers an excellent, surprisingly sympathetic soliloquy about the pains of his condition.
+In the end, Myers, as Fat Bastard, delivers an excellent, surprisingly sympathetic soliloquy about the pains of his condition.
 Heather Graham isn’t awful, she just isn’t Elizabeth Hurley and I found her character a bit annoying.

 The filming and color of the 1960s were great also.
 And the opening sequence (under the credits) was brilliant.
 I especially liked the parody of synchronized swimming films.
 The psychedelic scene breaks (Laugh-In style) are still present.
 Oh, and not to be forgotten – the music in this film is also excellent and I would really love a soundtrack.